mailbox171/fctfoke-v04/readme.md

 ### Running Terraform

 ```
-cd  REPO-ROOT  // wherever has been cloned, on your machine
+cd  REPO-ROOT  // wherever it has been cloned on your machine

 cd 100-fr
 ```

 edit sec.auto.tfvars file
 (initialize from template file "sec.tfvars.template", then set required variables values)

 ```
 export TFENV=dev